Byron Buxton, Luis Arraez stay hot, lead Twins past Seattle 3-2

 Arraez is a .399 career hitter (61-for-153) in the first inning, and is hitting .421 in the inning this season.
 And five of Buxton's 18 home runs, including three since Thursday, have come in the first inning.

-"There's not an added emphasis on facing a [pitcher] the first time though, but that's a great sign," Twins manager Rocco Baldelli said of the Twins' best inning, where they've outscored their opponents by 22 runs.
-"As the outing goes on, you make adjustments and figure it out and have a chance to get to good starters."
+Baldelli was impressed to watch Buxton work the count to 3-2, gathering information with each pitch from Mariners starter Chris Flexen.

+"He had to make some adjustments in that at-bat.
+It's not like that swing came easy to him," Baldelli said.
+"He was trying to figure some things out, just based on what Flexen does.
+He's got some funny angles.
+He comes right up over the top.
+You kind of have to readjust your swing based on what he's doing, because he's a little different."

-That's how it seems like it should work, and the Twins did indeed wear out Mariners starter Chris Flexen over his five innings of work, putting at least two runners on base in four of them.
+He was a lot different after that first inning, actually, though the Twins put at least two runners on base in four of Flexen's five innings of work.
 But Flexen held them to 0-for-4 with runners in scoring position, and Minnesota never scored off him again.

-Only Max Kepler's ground-ball single to right in the seventh inning off lefthander Ryan Borucki allowed the Twins to add another run, and it turned out to be a critical one, because the Mariners managed to score once off Twins starter Chris Archer and once off reliever Jharel Cotton.
+Only Max Kepler's ground-ball single to right in the seventh inning off lefthander Ryan Borucki allowed the Twins to add another run, and it turned out to be a critical one.
+Twins starter Chris Archer and six relievers held the Mariners to just two runs.

-Cotton, the third of six Twins relievers, left a first-pitch fastball high in the strike zone for Taylor Trammel, who pummeled it to straightaway center, his second home run of the season.
+In the seventh inning, Jharel Cotton left a first-pitch fastball high in the strike zone for Taylor Trammel, who pummeled it to straightaway center, his second home run of the season.

-But Seattle never managed to tie the score, with Emilio Pagan earning his ninth save in 12 opportunities.
+But Seattle never managed to tie the score, with Emilio Pagan earning his ninth save in 12 opportunities by striking out Winker with the tying run on second base to end the game.